The Internet of Things (IoT) has the potential to change our world immensely. It will present new opportunities, as well as new challenges.

 Astronomers with the National Radio Astronomy Observatory (NRAO) said use of these lawnmowers could interfere with several telescopes.
 To protect their telescopes, the NRAO claimed a distance of 55 miles was needed between the lawnmowers and areas where the telescopes operate.

-iRobot, however, maintained that their devices wouldn’t interfere with the astrological equipment, because the signal is contained within people’s yards.
+iRobot, however, maintained that their devices wouldn’t interfere with the astronomical equipment, because the signal is contained within people’s yards.
 According to the company, a distance of 12 miles should be enough.

 According to astronomers, though, this is a misunderstanding.
 Because the signals the telescopes read come from so far away, they are rather weak.
 A smaller signal up close, such as one from a robotic lawnmower, could drown them out.